 If you experience problems at the port of entry outside of regular business hours, please contact the Georgia State Police at (404) 413-2100.
 For comprehensive information on procedures for traveling and arriving in the United States, visit educationUSA.

 Complete Your Entry Paperwork

-If Arriving By Air: Flight attendants will distribute Customs Declaration Forms (CF-6059) and Arrival Departure Record Forms (I-94).
+If Arriving By Air: Flight attendants will distribute Customs Declaration Forms (CF-6059).
 These must be completed prior to landing.

-If Arriving By Land or Sea: The CBP Officer at the port of entry will provide the necessary Customs Declaration Forms (CF-6059) and Arrival-Departure Record Forms (I-94) to be filled out upon your arrival.
-Be sure to write your name as it appears in your passport!
+If Arriving By Land or Sea: The CBP Officer at the port of entry will provide the necessary Customs Declaration Forms (CF-6059) to be filled out upon your arrival.
+Be sure to write your name clearly and exactly as it appears in your passport!

 All visitors entering the United States must state their reason for wishing to enter the country.
 You will also be asked to provide information about your final destination.
 It is important that you tell the CBP Officer that you will be a student.
 Be prepared to include the name and address of the school program where you will enroll/participate.
-Once your inspection is successfully completed, the inspecting officer will stamp your SEVIS Form for duration of status (“D/S”) and stamp the Arrival-Departure Record Form (I-94) and staple it in the passport.
+Once your inspection is successfully completed, the inspecting officer will stamp your SEVIS Form for duration of status (“D/S”).

 What a Student Can Expect

 What an Exchange Visitor Can Expect